-There is no single formula for a great high school—one that’s vibrant, rigorous, equitable, and fully engaging for every student.
-Take a look at successful high schools around the country, and you’ll see there really is no one best way.
-Every community is unique, and so are the high schools that serve them and their young people best.
+There is no single formula for great high schools that are vibrant, rigorous, equitable, and fully engaging for every student.
+Take a look at successful high schools around the country, and you’ll see that every community is unique, and so are the high schools that serve them and their young people best.

-Which is not to say that anything goes when it comes to high school design!
 Effective high schools have common elements, which research and practice have shown to be important.
 Responsible school designers keep those elements in mind as they imagine a new school or reimagine an existing one.
-The elements are building blocks, not a blueprint, for creating a unique and effective school.
+These elements are building blocks, not a blueprint, for creating a unique and effective school.

-At XQ, we’ve summarized those common elements into six core XQ School Design Principles:
+At XQ, we call these common elements the XQ Design Principles:

 - Strong mission and culture